tedfytw1209/SLOctolyzer/README.md

 # the SLO image, all three segmentation masks and a list of strings for the purposes of logging
 ```

-Please refer to `usage.ipynb` for an interactive demonstration of analysing an SLO image.
-There are some example images used for demonstration in `analyze/images`.

-Below is a short description of the key elements of the analysis pipeline.

 ---

-## Current pipeline and support
+## SLOctolyzer's support

 At present, SLOctolyzer is vendor neutral and supports most image file formats (with case invariant types `tif/tiff/png/jpeg/jpg/bmp`).
 If you are working with imaging devices from Heidelberg Engineering, you may have a RAW export license and thus can extract data with the `.vol` file format.
-SLOctolyzer also supports this file format. `.vol` is helpful for providing essential metadata and image data in one file, permitting measurements to be converted from pixel space to physical space.
+SLOctolyzer also supports this file format. `.vol` is helpful for providing essential metadata and image data in one file, permitting feature measurements to be converted from pixel space to physical space.

-See the documents in the `instructions` folder for details on installing and using SLOctolyzer on your device.

 Briefly, SLOctolyzer can be run from the terminal using `main.py` for analysing batches of images, or using `analyse.py` individually per image file using your favourite, interactive IDE such as [VSCode](https://code.visualstudio.com/download) or [Jupyter Notebooks](https://jupyter.org/).
 In the latter, we expect paths (as strings) to images, rather than the pixel arrays as input.

 When using the terminal, you can specify certain input parameters using a configuration file, `config.txt`.
-Here, you can specify the `image_directory` and `output_directory` where your SLO images can be stored and results saved to, respectively.
+Here, you can specify the `image_directory` as where your SLO images are stored and `output_directory` as where the results will be saved to.

 ### OS Compatibility

 At present, SLOctolyzer is compatible with Windows and macOS operating systems.
-Given the compatibility with macOS, it's likely that Linux distributions will also work as expected, although has not been tested explicitly.
+Given the compatibility with macOS, it's likely that Linux distributions will also work as expected, although this has not been tested explicitly.
 The installation instructions are also the same across operating systems (once you have installed the relevant Miniconda Python distributions for your own operating system).

 Once SLOctolyzer is downloaded/cloned and the conda environment/python packages have been installed using the commands in `instructions/install.txt`, it is only the file path structures to be aware of when switching between OS, i.e. in the configuration file, `config.txt`, the `image_directory` and `output_directory` should be compatible with your OS.

+---

+## SLOctolyzer's pipeline

-### Execution time
+### Segmentation

-SLOctolyzer can run reasonably fast using a standard, GPU-less Windows laptop CPU.
-Even without GPU accelerations, the segmentation inference of all three models only takes around ~11 seconds.
-Nevertheless, SLOctolyzer is equipped to detect if there is a GPU available (CUDA only, not MPS for macOS currently) to accelerate segmentation inference.

-Feature measurement is longer than segmentation inference because:
-- Measurements are made for the binary vessel, artery and vein segmentation maps.
-- For optic disc-centred SLO images, there are three regions of interest considered making it longer to measure than macula-centred images.
-- Image resolution plays a role too, where (768,768) image resolution is quicker than (1536,1536) resolution.

-However, based on the example images in `analyze/demo`, a standard laptop Windows CPU takes
-- ~15 seconds for an macula-centred SLO image at (768,768) resolution.
-- ~30 seconds for an optic disc-centred SLO image at (768,768) resolution.
-- ~100 seconds for an optic disc-centred SLO image at (1536,1536) resolution.

-The execution time here may vary dependent on the size of the CPU, and whether GPU acceleration is utilised for segmentation inference, so only act as a rough guide.
+For segmentation, we use three separate deep learning-based models.
+One for binary vessel segmentation of the en face retinal vessels, and another for segmentation of the en face retinal vessels into arteries and veins, and simultaneous detection of the optic disc.
+A final, third model only detects on the fovea on the en face SLO image.
+Please see the [paper](https://tvst.arvojournals.org/article.aspx?articleid=2802220) which describes these models in more detail, including which datasets and training strategies were used for each model.

 ### Feature measurement